OpenSciViz/cloud/README.md

   initial management serivce startup, before starting the hypervisor agent service.
 In most cases, (re)setting a Global Settings item requires a restart (or stop-then-start) of the management-server.
 List of essential seetings.

-  * CIDRs -- management server network, control network, guest VM
+  * CIDRs -- management server network, control network, guest VM ... also the CIDRs for secondary storage (see below)

   * Host -- management server host IP ... things are better behaved when this is on the same subnet as the system VMs.

   * Hypervisor.list -- just KVM

+  * System.vm.default.hypervisor -- KVM

   * Secstorage.allowed... -- IMPORTANT "Comma separated list of cidrs internal to the datacenter that can host template download servers"
     If not properly set, the secondary storage VM will fail.

   * System.vm.use.localstorage -- true

-  * System.vm.default.hypervisor -- KVM

   * \*.rpfilter -- when all cloudstack services run on same/single host may help to set these to 0 (false)